-For the next step, each group was asked to pick one of the stakeholders (or a group of stakeholders) they identified during the mapping exercise, analyse it and develop a strategic communication approach for this specific stakeholder (or group of stakeholders).
-Each group was advised to rather select one stakeholder (or group of stakeholders) that was important or difficult to approach.
-They were then asked to build hypothesises about the stakeholder (or group of stakeholders) they selected using the four field analysis method that is described below and provide some guidance or conclusions to serve the communication strategy to be developed for this specific stakeholder (or group of stakeholders).
+For the next step, each group was asked to pick one of stakeholders (or а group stakeholders) they identified during the mapping exercise, analyse it and develop a strategic communication for this approach specific stakeholder (or group of stakeholders).
+Each group advised to rather select stakeholder (or group stakeholders) that was important or difficult to approach.
+They were then asked to build hypothesises about the stakeholder (or stakeholders) they selected using the four field analysis method that is described below and provide some guidance or conclusions to serve the communication strategy to be developed for this specific stakeholder (or group of stakeholders).